This post is messy… It’s a work in progress. Just like my novel. But this is my progress to date…

 Novel Writing Progress

-I will be plotting (see what I did there) my progress here… I will graph my word count.
+I began plotting (see what I did there) my progress here… And it was pretty… The little ex-scientist in me adored watching my word count graph evolve and grow.

 Imperfect Storms.
 An Evening of Work by Members of The Writers’ Guild